Hello and welcome!

 So here’s what I give in return to you as a paid subscriber:

-Access to all design courses: the first of these, Small Garden Design, has launched, and you can join in at any time.
+Access to all design courses such as Small Garden Design, Border Design, and the new How to Garden series.
+You can join in at any time.

 Excerpts from my recent writing and upcoming books are also included in the paying subscribers area, as well as the latest news and early access to new dates as they are released, for my one-to-one mentoring Meetings, with a discounted price for these.

 I’ll also be giving you previews to the Access All Areas section: behind-the-scenes tours of events in the gardening world.
 Chelsea Flower Show, Hampton Court, and more…..
-The main point is that being a paying subscriber will be worth it - I need to make it worth your support, and worth your while.
-It works out at £1.30 a week - and I have committed to ensuring that all the extras you receive are worth it.
-All your support so far has enabled me to devote a chunk of my week to creating content for you.
+The main point is that being a paid subscriber will be worth it - I need to make it worth your support, and worth your while.
+It works out at just over £1 a week - and I have committed to ensuring that all the extras you receive are absolutely worth it.
+All your support so far has enabled me to devote some time each week to creating content for you.
 I’d love to give you more.

 AND THEN, THERE’S….

+The Gardening Mind continues to receive new Founding Members every month.
 Founding members enable me to spend even more time working on content.
-As a Founding Member, you will receive a signed copy of my latest book, The Gardener’s Palette, plus free access to all Zoom courses and a big discount on all one-to-one mentoring sessions with me, which in the long run works out much cheaper if you decide to have regular sessions.
+As a Founding Member, you will receive a signed copy of my latest book, The Gardener’s Palette, (and a copy of my new one when it’s published!) plus free access to all Zoom courses and a big discount on all one-to-one mentoring sessions with me, which in the long run works out much cheaper if you decide to have regular sessions.

 A founding principle is that for every 100 paying subscribers, I donate a subscription to someone who wouldn’t otherwise be able to afford it and who would enjoy it.
 One you’ve signed up, you’ll be able to let me know if you know that person.